dwdas9/home/articles/Docker/DockerSwarmVsKubernetes.md

 ## K3s, best of both worlds

-K3s, a lightweight version of Kubernetes, offers the full Kubernetes API without unnecessary complexity.
+[K3s](https://k3s.io/), a lightweight version of Kubernetes.
+It gives you the full Kubernetes API without complexity.
 It's easy to use and CNCF certified.
 Consider K3s if you want Kubernetes features with simpler management.

 ## Which One Should You Choose?